sakertooth/SoundPull/README.md

 <img src="logo.png" width="128" height="128">
 With SoundPull, you are able to pull user information, track information, and playlist information, along with others from SoundCloud with the help of Json.NET.

-# Requirements
-Json.NET

 # Background Info
-In SoundCloud, most information that can be pulled from its API resolve endpoint is in Json format, meaning that Json.NET is required in order to deserialize the information pulled from the API resolve endpoint into objects that SoundPull can read.
+In SoundCloud, most information that can be pulled from its API resolve endpoint is in Json format, meaning that SoundPull uses Json.Net in order to deserialize the information pulled from the API resolve endpoint into objects that SoundPull can read.

 # Installation